cjohansen/replicant-docs/content/first-class-forms.md

 ### Clearing validation errors

-We currently only run our validation logic when the user tries to submit the form.
+We currently only run our validation logic when the user submits the form.
 If we could remove validation errors the moment they no longer apply, we would give the user some positive feedback.
 We can achieve this by re-evaluating the evaluation logic on input, but only when there are validation errors (instant negative feedback isn't as helpful).

 We will add another action that only validates.
 Like the form processing action it will take a form id.
 We'll still consider the whole form, as validating individual fields will require some adjustments to the Datascript schema and/or more work in the actions.
-Besides, working on individual fields makes it hard to clear validation errors that involve multiple fields (e.g. "one of these must be filled out", etc).
+Besides, working on individual fields makes it hard to clear validation errors that involve multiple fields (like "one of these must be filled out").

 We'll add another action: